morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule M3B**: You will be blamed when it doesn't work. - /u/techtornado, /u/Adventux

+**Rule M3C**: Especially when this is the first you are learning of this item even existing. - /u/BastPriestess

 #### Rule M4: Management will be puzzled as to why you have no clue about the thing they have no clue about... - /u/techtornado

 #### Rule M5: Management will expect you to be up to speed on their under the table projects, with decisions based only on what the salesman says, without consulting IT. - /u/techtornado